Net Neutrality and Why It Should Be Important To You

 “…none of the work we do would be possible without a free and open internet.”

 Here at Sleepless Media, we are super stoked about a lot of really great things happening in the world.
 We are grateful for our awesome clients who keep us busy in business.
 We’re grateful for all we’ve learned and all we continue to learn every day.
-We’re grateful to have such a bad-ass team of designers, developers, and Nick (we’re not really sure what he does around here, besides push-ups, but we’re grateful for him anyway).
+We’re grateful to have such a bad-ass team of designers, developers, and Nick our project manager (we’re not really sure what he does around here, besides push-ups, but we’re grateful for him anyway).
 You see, at the very center of our gratitude lies the understanding that none of the work we do would be possible without a free and open internet.
 We’ve done sites for huge organizations, and brands as small as individual people striving to blend their passion with their livelihood.
 We value all of our customers and always look forward to working with unique brands, helping to shape their presence in the digital and virtual world.

 We encourage you to pay attention to the ways our current understanding and utilizing of media can and will fundamentally change without these protections.
 Get in touch with your local legislature and let them know you have a voice; check out Battle for the Net or the Free Press Action Fund to find out more.